bormaxi8080/osint-timeline/DRAFT.md

 Subscout - All-in-one subdomains scout tool Docker image: https://github.com/cosad3s/subscout

+ACHE is a web crawler for domain-specific search: https://github.com/ViDA-NYU/ache

+WebCollector is an open source web crawler framework based on Java.It provides some simple interfaces for crawling the Web,you can setup a multi-threaded web crawler in less than 5 minutes: https://github.com/CrawlScript/WebCollector

 hfinder - Help recon of hostnames from specific ASN or CIDR, thanks to Robtex and BGP.HE: https://github.com/cosad3s/hfinder

 Freeway - WiFi Penetration Testing & Auditing Tool: https://github.com/FLOCK4H/Freeway

 Conpass will get all domain users and try a list of password provided in a password file.
 When a user can be locked out, the tool will wait for the lockout reset period before trying another password: https://github.com/login-securite/conpass

+Phantom - A multi-platform HTTP(S) Reverse Shell Server and Client in Python 3: https://github.com/EONRaider/BCA-Phantom

 PingRAT - PingRAT secretly passes C2 traffic through firewalls using ICMP payloads: https://github.com/umutcamliyurt/PingRAT